 Cookie bite hearing loss is a relatively rare type of hearing impairment.
 Although the condition is permanent, it can be effectively managed with hearing aids.
 In this quick-read blog post, we define cookie bite hearing loss, its causes, and how to deal with the impairment.

 Cookie bite hearing loss derives its name from the shape of the hearing curve in the audiogram of a person suffering from this kind of sensorineural hearing loss.
 The curve resembles the form of a cookie with a bite mark in it, hence its name.
 Cookie bite hearing loss is also referred to as pool hearing loss, soup plate hearing loss or U-shaped hearing loss.

 Although a person is born with it, in some cases this may not become obvious during the first years of a child's life.
 The symptoms usually begin to show and lead to more serious hearing problems after a person reaches 30 years of age.
 It is quite common for sufferers of the condition to be unaware that their hearing ability is compromised before the age of 30-40, especially if they have never had a hearing test.

-How to Manage Cookie Bite Hearing Loss?As this is a type of sensorineural hearing loss, it cannot be cured or averted.
+As this is a type of sensorineural hearing loss, it cannot be cured or averted.
 Thus, it requires the use of hearing aids.
 Due to the specific character of the condition, the standard types of hearing aids will not be appropriate.
 It requires a more advanced and sophisticated device.
 One that can focus mainly on amplifying the mid-frequency sounds at the expense of the low and high-frequency levels.
 This is very important for the users, as they are usually hypersensitive to the amplification of sound levels they are able to hear, and for example, might find it unbearable to wear hearing aids in a loud environment.
 The necessary additional functionalities may increase the cost in comparison to the price of other listening devices.

 Our check is free, and results will indicate if you should take further action to protect your hearing.

 We are one of the world's leading hearing aid specialists.
 HearingDirect offers a wide range of affordable products, as well as information resources to help improve the quality of life for the hard of hearing.
 We sell:

 - Hearing aids,